 - Adopt and implement clear and consistent expectations for students.
-Ensure all stakeholder groups are adequately supported to understand them.
-Implement measures to ensure students, staff, and teachers comply with the expectations. - Adopt a set of cultural norms and practices that enable teachers to interact with students positively. - Analyze the impact the schoolwide behavior plan is having on lowering office referrals and improving student productivity. - As part of the Rtl process, establish a positive behavior support system and consistent schoolwide implementation. - Assist staff in identifying and reducing teacher actions that decrease student motivation. - Communicate regularly with the student body to reinforce the desired school culture and publicly celebrate individual and collective student growth. - Work with students, parents, and staff to keep all communication channels open to inform and build an ongoing awareness of any climate or safety issue affecting the campus. - Develop a code of conduct with stakeholder input and ensure it is communicated widely.
+Ensure all school community groups are adequately supported to understand them.
+Implement measures to ensure that students, staff, and teachers comply with the expectations. - Adopt a set of cultural norms and practices that enable teachers to interact with students positively.

+- Analyze the impact the schoolwide behavior plan is having on lowering office referrals and improving student productivity. - As part of the RtI process, establish a positive behavior support system and implement it consistently schoolwide. - Assist staff in identifying and reducing teacher actions that decrease student motivation. - Communicate regularly with the student body to reinforce the desired school culture and publicly celebrate individual and collective student growth. - Work with students, parents, and staff to keep all communication channels open to provide information and to build an ongoing awareness of any school climate or safety issues affecting the campus. - Develop a code of conduct with community input and ensure that it is communicated widely.

 - Are expectations for student behavior communicated?
 How do you know students are aware of the expectations? - Are historical data on demographics, location, time, and reporting adults collected?
-To what extent are historical data analyzed to gain insight into root causes for suspensions?

-- What updates to the plan address emerging disciplinary issues?
-Does the plan outline ways to positively reinforce expectations? - Do all staff members have a clear understanding of not only the consequences of misbehavior, but the restorative next steps to uphold when the student returns to school or class?
+To what extent are historical data analyzed to gain insight into root causes for suspensions? - Which updates to the school's student suspension plan address emerging disciplinary issues?
+Does the plan outline ways to positively reinforce expectations? - Do all staff members have a clear understanding of not only the consequences of misbehavior, but also the restorative next steps to uphold when the student returns to school or class?
 How is this information disseminated and reinforced?

-School plan for addressing bullying (3.3.13)
+School Plan for Addressing Bullying (3.3.13)